Winter car seat safety is on many parents' minds this time of year.

 Taking the time to remove your child’s coat before buckling up might feel like a hassle if you’re running out the door, but this extra step can make a serious impact.

 “I can see why this approach could be considered difficult,” said Dr. Hoffman.
 “But remember, most crashes occur within six miles of home at relatively slow speed.
 But even at 30 mph, the force on a 10-pound infant is more than a 10-pound bowling ball falling from a three-story window.
 Take the time — I’ve seen what can happen in the event of a crash.”

 The advice even applies to adults: Experts say they shouldn't wear their winter coats when they're behind the wheel or riding in a car.

 This article was originally published on Dec.
-14, 2015 on TODAY.com.
+14, 2015.